laszlocph/website/index.md

 * Containers 101

 In parallel I'm researching the state of the art in the Docker universe and the practical use of this high potential technology.
-A course is manifesting from this effort targeting developers and the instant ROI they can get.
+A course is manifesting from this effort.
+I'm targeting developers and the instant ROI they can get.

 ## About me